gojkovicmatija99/Game-of-life/README.md

 # Implementation

 When the program starts, it generated 20 states as "headroom" for when it generates the next states.
-State generation is implemented using proccess pool on multiple cores and it generates a proccess for each proccessor core.
-GUI is on the main thead, while the state generation in on a seperate thread.
+State generation is implemented using process pool on multiple cores and it generates a process for each processor core.
+GUI is on the main thread, while the state generation in on a seperate thread.
 The states are stored in a queue so when each state is displayed, it is discarded.

 # Controls

 - Left mouse button - Set cell to alive or dead
 - Middle mouse button - Randomly generate start state
-- Right mouse button - Start the simulation
+- Right mouse button - Starts the simulation